labthings/labthings-fastapi/docs/source/actions.rst

 There are some function arguments that are not considered input parameters.
 The first is ``self`` (the first positional argument), which is always the `.Thing` on which the argument is defined.
-The other special arguments are dependencies_, which use annotated type hints to tell LabThings to supply resources needed by the action.
+The other special arguments are :ref:`dependencies`, which use annotated type hints to tell LabThings to supply resources needed by the action.
 Most often, this is a way of accessing other `.Things` on the same server.